rmcanany/SolidEdgeHousekeeper/README.md

 #### Update face and view styles from template
 Updates the file with face and view styles from a file you specify on the **Configuration Tab**.

 Note, the view style must be a named style.
 Overrides are ignored.
-To create a named style from an override, use `Save As` on the `View Overrides` dialog.
+To create a named style from an override, open the template in Solid Edge, activate the `View Overrides` dialog, and click `Save As`.

 #### Hide constructions
 Hides all non-model elements such as reference planes, PMI dimensions, etc.

 #### Fit pictorial view
 Maximizes the window, sets the view orientation, and does a fit.
 Select the desired orientation on the **Configuration Tab**.

 #### Part number does not match file name
 Checks if a file property, that you specify on the **Configuration Tab**, matches the file name.